Palidino/BattleScape-Server/.github/README.md

 - Go to View -> Command Pallete...
 - Type in `Git: Clone` and select it.
 - Paste the url you copied earlier from `Clone or download` and hit enter.
-- Choose the location you'd like to create tthe repository at, such as your desktop.
+- Choose the location you'd like to create the repository at, such as your desktop.
 The directory that will be created can be renamed or moved later.
 - Select open when asked if you'd like to open the cloned repository.

 ## Running/Debugging